junzis/the-1090mhz-riddle/README.md

 The 1090 Megahertz Riddle (Second edition)
 ============================================================

-(Access the first edition book online: [mode-s.org](http://mode-s.org))
+View the current second edition draft at: [The 1090 Megahertz Riddle (Second edition) [draft]](https://raw.githubusercontent.com/junzis/the-1090mhz-riddle/master/book.pdf)

-This is the working branch of the new (second) edition of the book, which features major structure updates and content re-writes.
+This is the working branch of the new (second) edition of the book, which features many new chapters, major re-structuring, and content updates.

 The new book will be published by TU Delft Open publishing under [CC BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, which allows copy, redistribute, remix, transform, and build upon this book.

+(Visit the first edition online at: [mode-s.org](http://mode-s.org))

+---

-The new structure of the book is:
+The new structure of the book:

 ```
 Chapter 1 Introduction